 Education that raises awareness of the flood problem, to help individuals understand how to manage themselves and their property in response to flood warnings and in a flood event.
 It invokes a state of flood readiness.

 A step-by-step sequence of previously agreed roles, responsibilities, functions, actions and management arrangements for the conduct of a single or series of connected emergency operations.
 The objective is to ensure a coordinated response by all agencies having responsibilities and functions in emergencies.

 Flood emergency management

 Emergency management is a range of measures to manage risks to communities and the environment.
 In the flood context, it may include measures to prevent, prepare for, respond to and recover from flooding.

 A statistical analysis to determine the relationship between peak discharge and the likelihood of the occurrence of the peak discharge.
-This is undertaken based on historical data.2
+This is undertaken based on recorded historical data.3

 Flood fringe areas

 The part of the floodplain where development could be permitted, provided the development is compatible with flood hazard and appropriate building measures to provide an adequate level of flood protection to the development.
 This is the remaining area affected by flooding after flow conveyance paths and flood storage areas have been defined for a particular event (see also flow conveyance areas and flood storage areas).

 Potential loss of life, injury and economic loss caused by future flood events.
 The degree of hazard varies with the severity of flooding and is affected by flood behaviour (extent, depth, velocity, isolation, rate of rise of floodwaters, duration), topography and emergency management.